Legaeldan/milestone-1/README.md

 I also plan to impliment a time delayed hidden navbar.
 When the user pulls the screen on mobile, the navbar will appear, but when inactivity on the screen meets a certain time criteria, the navbar will disappear off screen until activity is detected again.

 I would also like to change the 404 sound button in the future to allow the Soundcloud link to fire without a page reload.

+A final feature to possibly impliment is the Bootstrap Scrollspy to work in conjunction with the current nav bar, unfortunately the design of the navbar wouldn't work as expected, and would require a complete rework of the nav element.
+This will need to be revisited at a later time as it requires a little bit of Javascript to be able to impliment this plan effectively.

 <h2>Technologies Used</h2>